fresh2dev/ShinyStudio/README.md

 ![](https://i.imgur.com/ac7iKDH.png)

 **Files must be saved in either of these two directories in order to persist between sessions.**

 These two folders are shared between instances RStudio, VS Code, and Shiny Server.
 So, creating new content is as simple as saving a file to the appropriate directory.

 ![](https://i.imgur.com/lAuTMgB.png)

 ### Tools

-The ShinyStudio ecosystem comes with...
+The ShinyStudio ecosystem comes with…

 -   R
 -   Python
 -   PowerShell

-...and ODBC drivers for:
+…and ODBC drivers for:

 -   SQL Server
 -   PostgresSQL